DLFMetadataAssessment/DLFMetadataAssessment.github.io/README.md

   * [our DLF wiki page](https://wiki.diglib.org/Assessment:Metadata)

+## Contributing via this GitHub Repository

+This is a group effort and we welcome any and all contributions.
+This information belows includes the basics to get you started with making change requests directly to this repository.
+If you get stuck, please contact a group member.
+We'd love to improve the documentation to make it easier for everyone to contribute.

+## Practices for Contributing to this Repository

+**Branch Names**

+Once an issue is raised in our GitHub repository, we create a branch with a name based on the issue number it is addressing, i.e. 'issue#1'.
+The pull request generated to fix Issue 1 is then the merging of that branch into the **master** branch, which feeds into the Github.io website.

+You can see and comment on a list of [outstanding issues](https://github.com/DLFMetadataAssessment/DLFMetadataAssessment.github.io/issues).

+The examples and walk through of GitHub and Jekyll below uses "issue#3" as a subject.
+That's the branch name used in the commit message.

+**Pull Requests**

+Once you have committed your changes to your branch for a particular issue, submit a pull request to have your changes reviewed.
+It will be merged by another member of the group.
+We request that nobody merges their own pull requests.

+If your pull request sits for a while, you can submit an email to the [Google Group](https://groups.google.com/forum/#!forum/dlf-aig-metadata-assessment-working-group) asking for it to be reviewed.

+### About GitHub

+If you're new to GitHub, we recommend an [introduction to the GitHub flow](https://guides.github.com/introduction/flow/) and [simple steps for getting started in GitHub](https://guides.github.com/activities/hello-world/).

-## About Jekyll
+### About Jekyll

+This site is built with Jekyll.
 [Jekyll](http://jekyllrb.com) is a Rails gem that generates static websites from markdown, HTML, and other formats.
 See the [official Jekyll documentation](http://jekyllrb.com/docs/home/) for details and instructions on how to install.
 There is also a comprehensive guide to installing Jekyll on a Windows machine available [here](http://jekyll-windows.juthilo.com/).

-## Contributing

-This is a group effort and we welcome any and all contributions.
-This document includes the basics to get you started, but if you get stuck, please contact a group member.
-We'd love to improve the documentation to make it easier for everyone to contribute.
-If you're new to GitHub, we recommend an [introduction to the GitHub flow](https://guides.github.com/introduction/flow/) and [simple steps for getting started in GitHub](https://guides.github.com/activities/hello-world/).

-See a list of [outstanding issues](https://github.com/DLFMetadataAssessment/DLFMetadataAssessment.github.io/issues).
-The following example uses "issue#3" as a subject.
-That's the branch name used in the commit message.

-### Here's how to get started and contribute:
+### Here's how to make a Git Pull Request for this Jekyll site:

 #### The first time you want to contribute